Hosseinht/health_track/README.md

 3. Set up:
     - Create a virtual environment and activate it.
     - Install the required dependencies using `pip install -r requirements.txt`.
-    - In the backend folder, rename .env.example to .env and set all the environment variables
+    - In the backend folder, rename .env.example to .env
     - Configure the database settings in `settings/local.py`.
     - Apply the database migrations using `python manage.py migrate`.
     - Create a superuser using `python manage.py createsuperuser`